 4. Go to Paquetá Island

 Paquetá Island in Guanabara Bay is a favorite with locals for escaping the hustle and bustle of the city center on weekends.
 The island is an hour-long ferry ride from Rio, and it’s made up of mainly beaches and quaint colonial towns.
 Transportation around the island is only by foot, bicycle, or horse-drawn carts.
 There’s not a lot to do here, but that’s kind of the point.
-The ferry costs 15.40 BRL round-trip.
+The ferry costs 6.50 BRL one-way.

 5. Ride the Santa Teresa tram